keenlabs/heroku-addon-docs/README.md

 + KEEN_READ_KEY - The Read Key generated for your add-on.
 + KEEN_API_URL - The URL to make API requests to.

-Once Keen IO has been added an `ADDON_CONFIG_NAME` setting will be available in the app configuration and will contain the variable purpose, i.e. "canonical URL used to access the newly provisioned Keen IO service instance.".
 This can be confirmed using the `heroku config:get` command.

     :::term
     $ heroku config:get KEEN_API_URL